 | Video | ~20-30 seconds of MP4 footage captured around the event |

-| IMU | 3-axis accelerometer and 3-axis gyroscope data at ~100Hz |
+| IMU | 3-axis accelerometer and 3-axis gyroscope at ~10Hz — like a flight data recorder, capturing the raw physics of every safety-critical moment |

 | Upload | Everything is transmitted over LTE to the cloud with structured metadata |